vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

 - [ ] The settlement function interprets the collateral responses and determines whether the traders who are owed money may be paid out of the market's general account.
   - [ ] If there are sufficient funds to pay all traders who are owed money, the settlement engine instructs the collateral engine to pay them out according the above calculated cashflows.
   - [ ] If there are insufficient funds to pay all traders who are owed money, the settlement engine adjusts the amounts according to the position resolution methodology, which for Nicenet is a pro-rated reduction in amounts by the size of the amount.
-- [ ] When an instrument expires, the sum of all the settlement cashflows nets to zero across all positions (assumes negative volumes for short positions).
+- [ ] When an instrument expires, the sum of all the settlement cash flows nets to zero across all positions (assumes negative volumes for short positions).

 - [ ] check it can't happen before maturity
 - [ ] check it can't happen on invalid / other data from the oracle (i.e. a price with the wrong timestamp)